Release

 Q12.
 When is the delisting date?

-The tender offer closed on September 10, Japan time.
 The Company’s shares are scheduled to be delisted after going through the prescribed procedures in accordance with the delisting standards set by the Tokyo Stock Exchange.
 The timing of the delisting has not yet been determined, but we will announce it as soon as it is confirmed.

 Q14.
 Is there a method to check historical share prices?